galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 - Set up your own working ToolFactory, install the samples in a history and then start exploring it and figuring out how it might help your work.
 - Depending on your preferences, install your own ToolFactory from one of the options described below.
 - The sections after this can **only be completed with a working ToolFactory**.
-- `persistence` is used in describing each option.
-It indicates whether the history recording all your ToolFactory work will still be there, next time you start working.
+- Work done in a Planemo ToolFactory will not be `persistent`.
+For any serious use, this is a problem although saving histories or converted workflows can be used to manually persist the ToolFactory configuration for each new tool.
+Some options involve `persistent` Galaxy servers and these are much more useful for building and more importantly, updating tools.
+It can be disappointing to learn that the history recording all your ToolFactory work is no longer available the next time you start working.
-- Some options are not persistent.
-They are **recommended only for testing or teaching**.
+- Non persistent options are **recommended only for testing or teaching - not production**.
 - In all cases, the first time they are run and the first time a tool is built, most versions take a while to start - there's a lot that needs to be installed.
-Check for Conda and other running processes before assuming it has stopped.
+Check for Conda and other running processes before assuming it has frozen.

 >#### Active Tutorial content follows
 >